DeutscheSoft/aux-widgets/doc/docs/Widgets.md

 care of tracking resize events and (possibly) document visibility changes.

 By default all Widgets are represented by DOM Elements with `display: inline-block`.
-When layouting an interface they can therefore be absolutely positioned inside a container.
+When laying out an interface they can therefore be absolutely positioned inside a container.
 Alternatively, they can also simply be floating, which makes it easier to build grid-like layouts which reorganize themselves depending on window size.